Lawn & Garden Tips

 - Color in Your Garden & Pots.
 Keep your garden and pots colorful with winter-blooming pansies, violas, helleborus and more.

-- Time to Prune Now is a good time to prune overgrown trees and shrubs.
-Do not prune spring-flowering trees and shrubs like Dogwoods, Flowering Cherries, and Azaleas.
-Wait until after they bloom to prune them.
-Questions?
-Stop by Pike Nurseries and our certified plant professionals can help.
+- Time to Prune Now is a good time to prune overgrown trees and shrubs like Abelia, Beautyberry, Clethra, Nandina, Gardenia, Roses, Boxwood, and Holly.
+You can also trim back hydrangeas that bloom on new wood, like Arborscens Paniculata varieties.
+Be sure not to prune spring-flowering trees and shrubs like Dogwoods, Flowering Cherries, and Azaleas - wait until they are done blooming to prune them.
+Have any questions?
+Stop by Pike Nurseries and our certified plant professionals can help you with pruning tips and best practices!

 - Color for the Landscape.
 No need for your landscape to experience the winter blues.
 Plant winter-blooming shrubs like camellia, Witch Hazel and more.